MikeAvgeros/fitz-composer/README.md

     -   Users can see list of big companies that the Owner has worked with.

-    -   Users can see a few 5-star reviews from his clients and colleagues.
+    -   Users can see a selection of reviews from the Owner's clients and colleagues.

 -   ### Services Page

     -   Users can view a list of services provided by the Owner.

-    -   Users can find a short description of what's included in each services as well as the Owner's experience and skill set.
+    -   Users can find a short description of what's included in each service as well as the Owner's experience and skill set.

 -   ### Gallery Page